CodeEagle/CodableStoreKit/README.md

     }
 }

-// Or use the convenience functions on your CodableStoreable type try user.save()
+// Or use the convenience functions on your CodableStoreable type 😎 try user.save()
 ```
 > A full list of available API's can be found [here](https://sventiigi.github.io/CodableStoreKit/Classes/CodableStore.html)

-That's it 🙌 head over to the Advanced section to explore the full capabilities of the `CodableStoreKit`.

 ## Advanced
-The Advanced section will explain all capabilities of the `CodableStoreKit` in depth.
+The Advanced section will explain all features and capabilities of `CodableStoreKit` in detail 🙌

 ### Engine-Container-Collection-Architecture